+Performance Goal Area:

+Student Achievement

+Image: Constraint of Co

-Performance Goal Area: □Student Achievement ☐ School Climate (Parent Involvement, Safe and Healthy Schools, etc.) ( required) District Priority Gifted and Talented Requires ☐ Gifted and Tal ented: Academic d: Artistic Gifted and Talented: Social and Emotional 1 Academic Goal and 1 Additional Goal ☐ Gifted and Talented: Ot her PERFORMANCE GOAL: 8 The school will have qualified, diverse teachers (gender and et thnicity) by 2023.
-INTERIM PERFORMANCE GOAL: Meet annua l targets below.
+□School Climate (Parent Involvement, Safe and Healthy Schools, etc.) (

+Gifted and Talented Requires Gifted and Talented: Academic Gifted and Talented: Artistic Gifted and Talented: Social and Emotional 1 Academic Goal and 1 Additional Goal Gifted and Talented: Other

+PERFORMANCE GOAL: 8 The school will have qualified, diverse teachers (gender and ethnicity) by 2023.